libbymiller/notube-tiny-beancounter/README.txt

-These utilities generate html and rdf weighted interest profiles from BBC data using a SPARQL endpoint.
+These utilities generate html and rdf weighted interest profiles from BBC programmes data using a SPARQL endpoint.
 It can take some minutes to run.

 Files: